Sufficient conditions for a group of homeomorphisms of the Cantor set to be two-generated: Exploring simple vigorous groups

-Thompson's group $V_2$ is also full.
-Having given some examples of groups in $\Kf$ we will now show that $\K$ and $\Kf$ are closed under various natural constructions to allow for more groups in $\K$ and $\Kf$ to be easily constructed.
+Having given some examples previously of groups in $\Kf$ (e.g., R. Thompson's group $V_2$ and R\"over's group $V(\Gamma$)), we will now show that $\K$ and $\Kf$ are closed under various natural constructions to allow for more groups in $\K$ and $\Kf$ to be easily constructed.

-{For $D$ a non-empty subset of $\C$ we will say that a subgroup $G\leq \autc$ is \emph{vigorous over $D$} if for any non-empty clopen subset $A$ of $D$ and non-empty proper clopen subsets $B$ and $C$ of $A$ there exists $\gamma \in G$ wholly supported in $A$ such that $B\gamma \subseteq C$.
-We will write $\Kk{D}$ for the family of simple subgroups of $\autc$ whose elements are wholly supported in $D$ and where these groups are vigorous over $D$.
+{For $D$ a non-empty subset of $\C$ we will say that a subgroup $G\leq \autc$ is \emph{vigorous over $D$} if for any non-empty clopen subset $A$ of $D$ and non-empty proper clopen subsets $B$ and $C$ of $A$ there exists $\gamma \in G$ with support contained in $A$ such that $B\gamma \subseteq C$.
+We will write $\Kk{D}$ for the family of simple subgroups of $\autc$ whose elements are with support contained in $D$ and where these groups are vigorous over $D$.
 We will write $\Kkf{D}$ for the family of finitely generated groups in $\Kk{D}$. }

 \begin{rmk} Let $C$ and $D$ be non-empty clopen subsets of $\C$ and let $\lambda:C \tooo D$ be a homeomorphism.
 The homeomorphism $\lambda$ induces an isomorphism from $\pstab_{\autc}(\C \Sm C)$ to $\pstab_{\autc}(\C \Sm D)$.
 This isomorphism induces a correspondence between groups in $\Kk{C}$ and groups in $\Kk{D}$ and a correspondence between groups in $\Kkf{C}$ and groups in $\Kkf{D}$.
 Note that $C$ and $D$ could be equal to $\C$. \end{rmk}